jeromeetienne/slides.arwiththreejs/README.md

-# slides.arwiththreejs
-"How to do augmented reality with three.js" slides
+# "How to Do Augmented Reality with Three.js" Slides

+---

+# TODO
+- what the demo gonna be ?

+## Rougth Plan
+-